Princess Alexandra of Saxe-Coburg and Gotha: First World War

 During World War I, she worked as a Red Cross nurse.
 In February 1916, her eldest daughter Marie Melita was married in Coburg to Prince Wilhelm Friedrich, the future Duke of Schleswig-Holstein, and Alexandra became a grandmother when the couple's first child Prince Hans was born in May 1917.
 After the November Revolution in Germany in 1918, which overthrew the power of the German dynasties, the Kingdom of Württemberg, which had mediatized the Principality of Hohenlohe since 1806, ceased to exist.
 Ernst lost his seat in the Württemberg parliament.
 From that time on, the couple bore the nominal title of Princes of Hohenlohe-Langenburg.
 In 1920, her mother Maria Alexandrovna died in Zurich.

 Second World War and later life

 On her thirty-fifth wedding anniversary in April 1931, her eldest son Gottfried married Princess Margarita of Greece and Denmark, elder sister of Prince Philip, Duke of Edinburgh and future sister-in-law to future Queen Elizabeth II.
 In the years preceding World War II, Alexandra was an early supporter of the Nazi Party, which she joined on 1 May 1937, together with her children.
 Her son, Gottfried, was an army officer during the Second World War.
-She became ill frequently in the 1930s; she died in Schwäbisch Hall, Baden-Württemberg, Nazi Germany in 1942.
+She became ill frequently in the 1930s; she died in Schwäbisch Hall, Baden-Württemberg, Nazi Germany on 16 April 1942.